 NOTE: Picking the flower will cause the plant to stop flowering for several years.

-The alternate common name of 'wake-robin' has been applied to many Trillium species, apparently because the Trilliums tend to bloom during the time that the robins are arriving in the northern latitudes.
+The alternate common name of 'wake-robin,' of English origin, has been applied to many Trillium species, apparently because the Trilliums tend to bloom during the time that the robins are arriving in the northern latitudes.

 New Family: There is a movement among botanists to segregate the Trilliums and a few other genera out of the Liliaceae Family and into the Melanthiaceae.
 The U of M Herbarium has made this change on their Minnesota checklist but Flora of North America has not yet published this.